Analysis

 06

-The GDP argument is a long-duration thesis
+The enterprise-value argument is a long-duration thesis

 The Risk You Must Not Underestimate